ovesco/diosaur/README.md

 might want to inject some dependencies in your service constructor from within the factory.

-When Denovis will be ready to call your factory's `resolve` method, it will provide all dependencies it found for it, in the correct order.
+When Diosaur will be ready to call your factory's `resolve` method, it will provide all dependencies it found for it, in the correct order.
 You can then simply do a `new MyService(...data)` to inject all dependencies.

 ## API
-### Denovis types
+### Diosaur types
 ```typescript
 type Constructor = new (...args: any[]) => {};